Apple's data protection and built-in iOS encryption provide a powerful system for securing information, but only...

 If workers don't enable data protection on their devices, or if they use apps that don't utilize it, devices rely on basic iOS encryption to protect sensitive data, which only makes the devices easier to wipe.
 Making sure that users have data protection and associated settings enabled will help you take advantage of the robust encryption that Apple's system provides.

 When Apple released iOS 4, the company added an important new feature: Data protection, an architectural enhancement that beefs up iOS encryption on devices.
-It works in conjunction with the encryption mechanisms built into devices' hardware and firmware to protect data better.
-In iOS 5, Apple enhanced data protection to provide more flexibility for file access even if a device is locked, without putting data at risk.
+It works in conjunction with the encryption mechanisms built into devices' hardware and firmware to better protect data.
+With recent versions of, iOS Apple enhanced its security features through data protection to provide more flexibility for file access even if a device is locked, without putting data at risk.

 Also built into the device's hardware is the unique identifier (UID), an AES 256-bit key fused into the application processor.
 The UID is specific to the device and is not recorded anywhere else.
 No software or firmware can read it directly.
 They can see only the results of the encryption and decryption operations.
 Plus, because the key is burnt into the silicon, it cannot be tampered with or bypassed.
 Only the crypto engine can access it.
 As a result, data is cryptographically tied to a specific device and cannot be related to any other identifier or device.